Foreign travel advice

 • disruption in big cities due to flooding

-• other services including telephone lines, internet services and electricity supply to be affected
+• disruption to services including telephone lines, internet services and electricity

 Cyclones and tropical storms

-• Bay of Bengal (April to June and September to December)
+• the Bay of Bengal, from April to June and September to December

 Tropical cyclones can cause:

-• storm surges: can provoke a temporary rise in sea level of several metres which can flood coastal areas and damage buildings on the shoreline
+• storm surges, which can cause a temporary rise in sea level of several metres which can flood coastal areas and damage buildings on the shoreline

-• very heavy rainfall: this can cause localised or widespread flooding and mudslides
+• heavy rainfall, which can cause flooding and mudslides

 Earthquakes

-Several parts of India lie on highly active fault zones (including areas of the North and North-east).
+Several parts of India lie on highly active fault zones, including areas of the north and north-east.
 The most active are along the length of the Himalayas.
-Earth tremors are common in these regions and can cause landslides.
-Limited emergency response vehicles, equipment, and medical facilities could increase the impact an earthquake has.
+Tremors are common in these regions and can cause landslides.
+Limited emergency response vehicles, equipment and medical facilities could increase an earthquake’s impact.